Osteopathy Clinic Opening Hours

 Osteopathy Treatment Duration & Times

 At your first appointment a full case history will be taken, including detailed analysis of your pain and its progression, your medical history, any accidents, operations and current medication.
-For this reason the first appointment and first treatment usually takes more than an hour to complete.
+For this reason the first appointment and first treatment usually takes around an hour to complete.
 You need to be screened for any medical causes of your pain and we need to ensure that it is safe to offer you osteopathic treatment.
-Follow up treatments will usually be around 45 minutes but we generally allow a one hour slot for each patient booking to ensure adequate time for review of progress and advice following treatment.Appointments are usually timed to be on the hour with additional time allowed for the first consultation.
+Follow up treatments will usually be around 45 minutes but we generally allow a one hour slot for each patient booking to ensure a suitable time between patient, whilst allowing adequate time for review of progress and any further advice or exercises following treatment.Appointments are usually timed to be on the hour with additional time allowed for the first consultation.
 This approach ensures that there is always adequate time to review your progress, re-evaluate your symptoms and provide an effective treatment without being overly rushed.
 It also allows a little bit of leeway for late arrival due to travel difficulties.
 The emphasis is always on patient care and achieving good and sustained outcomes for every patient as the highest priority.
+Further general information about osteopathic treatment can be found at Osteopathy for Health.

-First Treatment including detailed case history — £60 (please allow 1 hour 15 minutes)
+First Treatment including detailed case history — £65 (please allow 1 hour or so)

-Payment Method: Cash preferred.
+Payment Methods: Cash preferred.
+BACS possible in advance of first appointment.
 Card payments are not currently possible.

 Please provide at least 24 hours notice if you need to cancel.
 Although we do not currently charge a cancellation fee, the appointment slot is wasted if you do not attend; this could mean that another patient remains in discomfort for longer than is necessary.